China accuses Qualcomm of overcharging, abusing dominance

-The National Development and Reform Commission (NDRC) also said it was in talks with another U.S. technology firm, InterDigital Inc (IDCC.O), about a possible settlement to a separate anti-monopoly probe as the regulator focuses on the rapidly evolving information technology market.
+The National Development and Reform Commission (NDRC) also said it was in talks with another U.S. technology firm, InterDigital Inc, about a possible settlement to a separate anti-monopoly probe as the regulator focuses on the rapidly evolving information technology market.

-Foreign firms from drugmaker GlaxoSmithKline (GSK.L) to Apple Inc (AAPL.O) are facing tougher scrutiny in the world's second-biggest economy as China targets key industries to protect consumers from bloated prices and second-rate products.
+Foreign firms from drugmaker GlaxoSmithKline to Apple Inc are facing tougher scrutiny in the world's second-biggest economy as China targets key industries to protect consumers from bloated prices and second-rate products.

 In its first public statements about the Qualcomm investigation, the watchdog said it began making enquiries after receiving complaints that the San Diego-based company was charging higher prices in China than it does in other countries.